 “We see it as our obligation to go beyond the sustainability standards of the Curacao hospitality industry.
 We are implementing innovative and sustainable solutions, providing meaningful information for colleagues and guests to encourage and help protect, and safeguard, the environment while supporting our local community.”
 Says Robbin Vogels, General Manager, Avila Beach Hotel.

 Robbin went on to say, “The reef at Santa Martha is one of the most beautiful fringing reef systems on Curacao.
 For us it is especially important not only to preserve the reef, but we also have an obligation to improve it.
 Therefore, we are committed to support Coral Restoration Curaçao and are enormously proud to have thriving coral nurseries installed at LionsDive Beach Resort and Avila Beach Hotel.
 In addition, we will also create the first nursery in Bandabou at Santa Martha to increase the coral density thereby allowing the biodiversity to flourish.”

 Straight out from the breakwaters there was a marking buoy, which identified the remains of a small plane, hence the name Airplane Wreck.
 The remains are covered in growth and make for nice macro photos.

-Episode 6 will release on April 29th, 2020 where will be diving into Westpunt and visiting with GO WEST Diving to explore some of the best shore and boat diving Curaçao has to offer.
-Subscribe to our mailing list below and to the Dive Curaçao YouTube Channel to be automatically notified.
+Check out Episode 6, where we dive into Westpunt and visit with GO WEST Diving to explore some of the best shore and boat diving Curaçao has to offer.